 Arc’s Stealth Superpower

 When director Ryan Coogler reached out to Kendrick Lamar about his in-development film, Black Panther, he reportedly only asked for a few songs.
-As the story goes, after Lamar saw a large portion of the movie, he was inspired to deliver a full 50-minute album.
+As the story goes, after Lamar saw a large portion of the film, he was inspired to deliver a full 50-minute album.
 And, although the rapper is only credited on five songs, his voice can be heard on almost all of the tracks.
 Black Panther The Album, like most of Lamar’s lauded catalogue, is a cohesive, inspired work of art.
 So when Pascoe met with colleagues Jamaal Layne and Brian Beck to license a movie and music for the spot, they quickly agreed that Black Panther was the ideal choice.

 “Sonos isn’t about a single product—everything works together.
 And our advertising reflects that,” Pascoe said.
-“While you might expect to see hardware as the hero in a spot like this, we wanted sound to be the main character.”
+“Whilst you might expect to see hardware as the hero in a spot like this, we wanted sound to be the main character.”
 In order to stay true to the film and the world of Black Panther, Pascoe and his team used the purple shockwaves from the film and the necklace pieces from the soundtrack’s album cover to represent the two different sources of sound.
-The result is a spot that visually depicts how Arc and other Sonos products immerse you in the world of your favorite movies and their music.
+The result is a spot that visually depicts how Arc and other Sonos products immerse you in the world of your favourite films and their music.
 Check it out.